 After each cadet goes through the simulation, Andes pulls the cadet aside and provides individual critiques that could potentially save the cadet’s life one day.

 While several instructors are inside the academy’s training room going through the attack simulation, some are outside with the other half of the cadets simulating a scenario in which the cadets have to quell a group disturbance on the yard.

 In this simulation, the instructors are side-by-side with the cadets, walking them through each procedure that must be taken when processing inmates onto the yard, and what must be done when a disturbance breaks out.

-The information given in these simulations can be the matter of life or death, for themselves, their fellow officers, or inmates.
-For example, cadets are told about the methods inmates use to attempt to distract officers as they search inmates for weapons and how to back up a fellow officer when a fight breaks out on the yard.
+The information given in these simulations can be the matter of life or death.
+For example, cadets are told about the methods inmates use to distract officers during weapon searches.
+They also explain how to back up a fellow officer when a fight breaks out on the yard.

-On other days, an academy sergeant may be required to transport firearms for their company’s day at the firing range, or bring gas masks and chemical agents for chemical agent exposure training day.
+On other days, an academy sergeant may be required to transport firearms for their company’s day at the firing range.
+Or, they could bring gas masks and chemical agents for another training day.

-All of the academy sergeants must obtain their Class B driver’s license so they can drive a bus full of cadets to and from the range or nearby institutions such as Mule Creek or Folsom state prisons for more hands-on learning.
+All academy sergeants must obtain their Class B driver’s license so they can transport a bus full of cadets to the range or nearby institutions.
+Mule Creek or Folsom state prisons allows cadets a chance for hands-on learning.

 “(Academy sergeants) have many duties they have to do here at the academy,” Academy Lt.
 Leard Mapes said.
-“They have to teach everything we have here, they have to know all of the subjects, and they have to possess all of the special certifications for all of the courses that require them.”
+“They have to teach everything we have here.
+They have to know all the subjects, and possess all special certifications for courses requiring them.”